jonathan-zaw/Electric_Vehicle_Population_Analysis/README.md

 Visualizations.twbx: Tableau Workbook containing visualizations created from the analyzed data.

+Visualizations were created using Tableau to display insights from the cleaned dataset:

+Trend of New Electric Vehicle Registrations: Line graph showing the number of registrations over the years.

+Electric Vehicle Types by Total Count: Pie chart visualizing the distribution of different electric vehicle types.

+City-Level Analysis: Tree map showing the distribution of electric vehicles, average MSRP, electric range, and number of makes across cities.

+Top Electric Vehicle Models by AvgMSRP: Horizontal bar chart displaying the top electric vehicle models by average MSRP.

+Electric Utility Companies Serving the Most Vehicles: Bar chart showing the top electric utility companies by the number of vehicles served.

 For any questions or feedback, feel free to reach out via email at kyawphonezaw02@gmail.com